-Above: At Satyagraha, a vintage lab bottle functions as a bedside carafe paired with drinking glasses; a similar option is the Alessi Tonale Carafe (shown here); $57 from Y Living.
+Above: At Satyagraha, a vintage lab bottle functions as a bedside carafe paired with drinking glasses; a similar option is the Alessi Tonale Carafe (shown here); $55 from Zinc Details.
 For more, see 10 Easy Pieces: Bedside Water Carafes.

 Above: Ikea’s simple Mulig Clothes Rack in black (also available in white) is made from steel; $9.99 each.

 Above: For a minimalist branch or two, the Single Stem Vase is available in six different finishes and made in Sausalito, California; $81 from Heath Ceramics.